Thursday, June 28, 2018

 "...why, if species have descended from other species by fine graduation, do we not everywhere see innumerable transitional forms?
 Why is not nature all in confusion, instead of species being, as we see them, well defined?"
 (The Origin of Species, chapter six)

-We have never observed life forms reproduce different life forms.
+On the contrary, we have never observed life forms reproduce different life forms.
+That is the kind of evolution for which we still have no reliable evidence.
 In other words, all life forms produce after their own kind.
-Thus, the life reproduction pattern laid out by the Book of Genesis is more consistent with the modern scientific realm than evolution.
-Transitions between basic features in organisms are also rendered improbable by the fact that other vital functions would simultaneously be disabled (how did our essential organs such as the heart, lungs, and stomach develop in the first place?).
+Thus, the life reproduction pattern laid out by the Book of Genesis is more consistent with science than what Charles Darwin theorized.
+In addition, transitions between basic features in organisms are rendered improbable by the fact that other vital functions would simultaneously be disabled.
+How did essential organs such as the heart, lungs, and stomach form to begin with?
+Biochemists D.E.
+Green and R.W.
+Goldberger said the following in their book Molecular Insights into the Living Process, p.
+407:

 "The macromolecule to cell transition is a jump of fantastic dimensions, which lies beyond the range of testable hypothesis.
 In this area all is conjecture."